What is the Self Memorial Scholarship?

 - Interdisciplinary cohort of graduate students

 The Madison and Lila Self Memorial Scholarship is a merit-based scholarship that recognizes outstanding undergraduates from the University of Kansas who will be transitioning into their first year of a master’s or doctoral degree program at KU in the fall.
 This scholarship award provides each recipient with $10,000 for their first year, with half payable to the student at the beginning of the first semester of enrollment in the graduate program (fall), and half payable at the beginning of the second semester of enrollment (spring).
 In addition to funding, scholars also participate in a scholar development program, where students attend workshops, communication coaching, and other events.
-This program is provided by the Self Graduate Fellowship Department in order to help scholars develop leadership skills and professional development training for a successful future career.
+This program is provided by the Self Graduate Programs in order to help scholars develop leadership skills and professional development training for a successful future career.

 Who are the Scholars?